 Brian Conaghan's first book

 We published Brian's first book in 2011 and sold Translation rights in Dutch, German, Korean and Portuguese.
-Further books by Brian were published by Bloomsbury in 2014, 2016 and 2017, one of which won the Costa Children's Book Award.
+Further books by Brian were published by Bloomsbury subsequently, one of which won the Costa Children's Book Award.

 Reviews of The Boy Who Made it Rain